haidee09/DrivingApp-docs/doc/userManual/configurations.md

 ## General DrivingApp Configurations

 DrivingApp uses external services to consume the information that shows the user in the application.
 The Orion ContextBroker of FIWARE is one of these external services, this component manages the context information produced by the application.
-Other services that DrivingApp uses are web services, these have the function of manipulating data entities and queries of the mobile application; In addition, these web services allow the mobile application to manage the information of the notifications received by the application.
+Other services that DrivingApp uses are web services, these have the function of manipulating data entities and queries of the mobile application.
+In addition, these web services allow the mobile application to manage the information of the notifications received by the application.
 The DrivingApp project contains configuration files to modify the URLs of the services used by the application.
 To modify these files, follow the steps below.

 #### 1.- Download the DrivingApp project